“Once you learn to read, you will be forever free.”

 To share in our amazing journey, and see the impact that we have had on communities at home and around the world, please follow our link, “Love thy neighbor as thy self,” Matthew 22:39

 We began as a community summer book club in 2012 and have grown together, a group of 15 children currently ranging in age from 9-17.
 We want to meet you!
 WBS TEAM

 There are so many ways we can work together.
 Please join us as we connect with children both locally and internationally.
 Together, we can bring more beauty to our world.

 We are dedicated to promoting global literacy by spreading the joy of reading.
 We work to redistribute quality literature to children who would otherwise lack access to books.
 To learn more about our project, please visit Our Mission

 As of 2019, we have donated over 400,000 books, plus additional in-kind donations, to children in the US and abroad.
-Distribution locations include Bridgeport Connecticut, Newtown Connecticut, New Haven Connecticut, Boston Massachusetts, Knoxville Tennessee, Appalachia West Virginia, Cape Town South Africa, Zimbabwe, Uganda, Ghana, Kenya, Jacmel Haiti, Honduras, Ecuador, Cuzco Peru, Lima Peru, China, Rwanda including the Batwa Pygmy Tribe, the Oglala Lakota (Sioux) Nation of the Rosebud, Pine Ridge and Cheyenne River Reservations of South Dakota, Houston Texas, Nigeria, Syrian refugee camps in Jordan, Northern Cheyenne of Lame Deer Montana, Rohingya refugee camps in Bangladesh, Somalia, and Zambia.
+Distribution locations include Bridgeport Connecticut, Newtown Connecticut, New Haven Connecticut, Boston Massachusetts, Knoxville Tennessee, Appalachia West Virginia, Cape Town South Africa, Zimbabwe, Uganda, Ghana, Kenya, Jacmel Haiti, Honduras, Ecuador, Cuzco Peru, Lima Peru, China, Rwanda including the Batwa Pygmy Tribe, the Oglala Lakota (Sioux) Nation of the Rosebud, Pine Ridge and Cheyenne River Reservations of South Dakota, Houston Texas, Nigeria, Syrian refugee camps in Jordan, Northern Cheyenne of Lame Deer Montana, Rohingya refugee camps in Bangladesh, Somalia, Zambia and Cameroon.

 To learn more about how we’re helping our domestic and international communities, and to find out how you can get involved, please visit Love Thy Neighbor and Feed Just One.
 If you are in need of books or supplies, please Contact Us.
 Inspired by Literature?
 Consider joining our international book club, One Book: One World.